cldeluna/ac3-ws-c4-jinja2-in-action/04_ConfigurationsModular/README.md

 Each one can now be updated individually without having to modify the one big template, for the most part.

+Because each "feature" has its own template its is easy to generate individual feature updates.

 Jinja has two approaches to support this "modularity":

 1. Inheritance (extends)